 In the meantime, he served on the boards of directors of Croatian Metrology Institute, Croatian Society for Quality, and is still doing time on the board of directors of Croatian Metrological Society.

-Mirna received the Ph.D. degree from Stony Brook University for her work in x-ray microscopy.
+Mirna received a Ph.D. degree from Stony Brook University for her work in x-ray microscopy.
 She began her career at Imperial College London’s Institute for Biomedical Engineering, where she worked on super-resolution imaging and improving Augmented Reality environment for image guided surgery, as well as soft tissue modeling.
 In 2010, she started a scientific software consulting company, that tackles problems from xray-microscopy to robotics.
 She joined LorisQ team in the early days to guide the development and work on more complex, fun additions to LorisQ.
 Her dream is to turn LorisQ into an AI who will solve all your problems before you knew you had them.

-Antonia originally inteded to become a lawyer, but her path ended up in marketing and sales and she specialized in digital marketing and business development.
+Antonia originally intended to become a lawyer, but her path ended up in marketing and sales and she specialized in digital marketing and business development.
 Working in Metroteka brought her knowledge and experience on measuring equipment and the specific needs of their owners.